Other Admission Categories

 Audit Only

 Students wishing to participate in university courses, but not for credit, may apply for audit status.
 Audit Only students must submit an application for admission and pay the application fee.
-Audit Only students must also obtain approval from the course instructor, using the “Undergraduate Registration and Drop/withdraw” forms available from the Office of the Registrar.
+Audit Only students must also obtain approval from the course instructor, using the “Undergraduate Registration and Drop/Withdraw” forms available from the Office of the Registrar.
 Audit Only students are not required to meet regular admission requirements.

 Priority for spaces in courses is always given to students taking the course for credit.
 Approval from the instructor in no way guarantees that an audit student will be able to attend an oversubscribed course.